Learning-based legged locomotion; state of the art and future perspectives: Sim-to-Real Transfer

 \paragraph{Domain Knowledge} Domain knowledge can also be used to improve the system design.
 For example, in \cite{xie2020learning}, symmetry constraints are used to promote the left-right symmetry of bipedal walking policies, greatly improving the motion quality and as a result greatly improving sim-to-real performance.
 Domain knowledge can also be used in the reward function to promote certain behaviors, for example, the use of motion capture data in the reward function can promote the style of the motions \cite{peng2020learning, han2023lifelike} or using CPGs as a structure in the policy \cite{lee2020learning, bellegarda2022cpg, iscen2018policies} can lead to more desirable gait patterns.

-With good system design, a few works demonstrated sim-to-real success for legged robot locomotion without dynamics randomization, e.g., \cite{smith2023learning} demonstrates successful sim-to-real transfer for the A1 quadruped for highly dynamics motion such as jumping and walking on hind legs. \cite{xie2020learning, dao2020learning} successfully show sim-to-real for the bipedal robot Cassie.
+With good system design, a few works demonstrated sim-to-real success for legged robot locomotion without dynamics randomization.
+For instance, \cite{smith2023learning} demonstrate successful sim-to-real transfer of highly dynamic motions (such as jumping and walking on hind legs) on the A1 quadruped. \cite{xie2020learning, dao2020learning} successfully show sim-to-real for the bipedal robot Cassie.
 These examples demonstrate that a good design can sometimes help bridge the sim-to-real gap, without a need for any further strategies.